HowToDoInJava

 Robot : Sajal

-Like this, you can do basic talk with the chat bot.
+Like this, you can do basic talk with the chatbot.

 3. Add Custom Patterns in Chatbot

-Now we can add our custom patterns in the bot to add more intelligence in the interactions.
-To do that create a new .aiml file in the aiml directory of your bot (src\main\resources\bots\super\aiml) .
 Add as many categories in that file as you wish.
-Here category refer to the human questions and template refers to chat bot’s response.
+Here category refers to the human questions and the template refers to the chat bot’s response.
 I have created a file called a-custom-entry.aiml and added three questions as below.

 <?xml version="1.0" encoding="UTF-8"?>